Pyprohly/reddit-api-doc-notes/docs/api-reference/direct_message.rst

    "distinguished","string?","`null` if not distinguished, otherwise `""moderator""` or `""admin""`, or `""gold-auto""`.

-   Is always `moderator` if a subreddit message."
+   Is always `moderator` if a subreddit-sourced composed message."
-   "link_title?","string","Key does not exist if user or subreddit message.
+   "link_title?","string","Key does not exist if composed message.

    If a comment message, same as `title` in the :ref:`submission schema <submission-schema>`."
    "first_message","integer?","The integer ID of the first message in the thread of messages.